forentfraps/winhook/README.md

 Decided to write a hooking library for windows, mainly for future projects :D

 It utilises external disassembler, since writing my own would take ages.
-Hook it creates is not a simple trampoline and actually lets the function run normally.
+Hook, which it creates is not a simple trampoline and actually lets the function run normally.